auth0/auth0-ab/README.md

     experiments: experimentsDef
   });

+  ab.start();

+  ab.onReady(function() {
     var experiments = ab.getExperiments();

     // Get one experiment
-  var experiment = experiments.getByName('experiment-1');
+    var experiment = experiments.findByName('experiment-1');

     console.log(experiment.properties);
     console.log(experiment.settings);

     // Run all experiments
     experiments.runAll();

-  // Run all experiments with names experiments.runAll(['experiment-1', ...]);
+    // Run all experiments with names
+    experiments.runAll(['experiment-1', ...]);

     // or run an expecific experiment
     // Selects a variant from the experiment or returns current applicable variant (if any) var variant = experiment.run();

     // Set current variant on an specific experiment experiment.setCurrentVariantByName('variant-1');

     // Set current variant on a set of experiments experiments.setCurrentVariantsByName({
       'experiment-1': 'variant-1',
       'experiment-2': 'variant-4',
       // ...
     })

     // Returns current applicable variant, null if none. variant = experiment.getCurrentVariant();

     // WARNING!: This JS will be run with the same privileges as any other JS in your
     // website, it can access cookies, global variables, monkey patch code, etc.
     // It is extremely important to make sure that you can trust the source of it
     //
     // Never execute JS from a source you cannot trust. variant.getProperty('grettings').runInContext({ name: 'Damian' });

-  // Get plain object version of experiments / variants experiments.toPlainObject() experiment.toPlainObject()
+    // Get plain object version of experiments / variants experiments.toPlainObject()
+    experiment.toPlainObject()
     variant.toPlainObject()
+  });
 ```

 ### Example 2: Fetching experiments from an external source